webAutomaticTest/CLI/README.md

-# genCandidateAction
+# CLI
-input base scenario
+1.input baseScenario.json

+save the baseScenario to mongodb.

-generate scenarios by cuting left actions after each action status
+2.generate scenarios by cuting left actions after each action status

 run all the scenarios

-crawler and save the candidate actions
+crawl and save the candidate actions

+3.combine the baseScenario and candidate actions to generate new scenarios(new test scripts)